 The proposed legislation, known as the Speedy Trial Act, aims to enhance the efficiency of the judicial process in Alabama by allowing the Chief Justice of the Alabama Supreme Court to appoint visiting judges in specific circumstances, particularly for cases involving violent offenses.
 The bill outlines a process for the Attorney General or district attorneys to request the appointment of a visiting judge, detailing the necessary information required for such requests.
-The Chief Justice is mandated to respond to these requests within 30 days, and if approved, the visiting judge will have full jurisdiction and authority over the assigned cases until their final adjudication.
-Additionally, the bill stipulates that counties must provide adequate courtroom space for these hearings and trials.
+The Chief Justice is mandated to make a determination on these requests within 30 days, considering the public interest and available funds.
+The visiting judges will have the same powers and jurisdiction as the judges they replace and will be compensated for their services and expenses.

-Furthermore, the legislation establishes the Speedy Trial Fund, which will be utilized for expenses related to the appointments of visiting judges, with funds managed at the discretion of the Chief Justice.
+Additionally, the legislation establishes the Speedy Trial Fund, which will be used exclusively for expenses related to the appointment of visiting judges and will be managed in accordance with existing budgetary laws.
 The bill also allows for the reassignment of cases among judges within a circuit to promote justice.
 The act is set to take effect on June 1, 2025.
-Notably, the bill includes no deletions from current law, but it introduces several new provisions regarding the appointment and responsibilities of visiting judges, as well as the creation of the Speedy Trial Fund.
+Notably, the bill does not include any deletions from current law but introduces several new provisions to facilitate the appointment and operation of visiting judges.

 Engrossed: 12-25-32, 12-18-10, 12-18-61